Doxense/foundationdb-dotnet-client/README.md

 ```

-This will register an instance of the `IFdbDatabaseProvider` singleton, that you can then inject into your controllers, razor pages or any other services.
+This will register an instance of the `IFdbDatabaseProvider` singleton, that you can then inject into other types.

 Let say, for example, that we have a `Books` Razor Page, that is reachable via the `/Books/{id}` route: